Kong/docs.konghq.com/app/docs/0.11.x/configuration.md

 #### Datastore cache section

-In order to avoid unecessary communication with the datastore, Kong caches entities (such as APIs, Consumers, Credentials...) for a configurable period of time.
+In order to avoid unecessary communication with the datastore, Kong caches entities (such as APIs, Consumers, Credentials, etc...) for a configurable period of time.
 It also handles invalidations if such an entity is updated.

 This section allows for configuring the behavior of Kong regarding the caching of such configuration entities.